t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 print(x, y)
 ```

 ### Tuples

 References can be confusing.
 If you know that the elements of a container
 shouldn't change, you can also avoid the problem above by creating a **tuple**.
-Like a list, a tuple is a one-dimensional container.
-The key difference is that
+Like a list, a tuple is a one-dimensional container for general data storage.
-tuples are **immutable**: once you create a tuple, you are neither able to
+The key difference is that tuples are **immutable**: once you create a tuple,
-alter it or its elements.
+you are neither able to alter it nor its elements.

 Make a tuple by enclosing comma-separated values in parentheses `()`.